cpp-best-practices/cppbestpractices/03-Style.md

 ```

 The above code succeeds when making a debug build, but gets removed by the compiler when making a release build, giving you different behavior between debug and release builds.
+This is because `assert()` is a macro which expands to nothing in release mode.

 ## Don't be afraid of templates

 They can help you stick to DRY principles.
+They should be preferred to macros, because macros do not honor namespaces, etc.

 ## Use operator overloads judiciously